chicio/chicio.github.io/src/posts/2025-01-03-styled-component-transient-props-type-mapped-type-typescript.md

 * add the `$` prefix to props that are not DOM attributes, and are defined by ourselves
 * skip the DOM props in some way, because they should still be forwarded

-To start ith the implementation, we need first to check some types exposed by React.
+To start the implementation, we need first to check some types exposed by React.
 In particular for our use case it will be useful the [`ComponentProps` type](https://react-typescript-cheatsheet.netlify.app/docs/react-types/ComponentProps).
 This utility type lets us extract the props of a React component received as generic parameter.
 The other interesting type is `React.JSX.IntrinsicElements`.